-Analysis of post-graduation career and employment outcomes: Because of the varied tracks that our graduates and the relatively small sample size (i.e., 5-10 graduates produced per year), it is difficult to make generalizations about post-graduation outcomes.
-One of our biggest challenges is to track students after they leave our programs.
-With the creation of Facebook and LinkedIn sites we have been able to track the majority of our students.
+Analysis of post-graduation career and employment outcomes: One of our biggest challenges is to track students after they leave our program.
+With the creation of website Alumni Update form, Facebook and LinkedIn sites we have been able to track the majority of our students.
 None of this is done in a systematic fashion, however.

 Going forward, the plan is to utilize measures such as data from the Economic Success Metrics (ESM) to analyze outcomes.
-However this aspect is the most difficult of the assessment efforts to improve within a short time frame as it requires additional staff resources to track students since the information in the ESM is rapidly becoming outdated.
+However, this aspect is the most difficult of the assessment efforts to improve within a short time frame as it requires additional staff resources to track students since the information in the ESM is rapidly becoming outdated.